peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentException:
 The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.

+<a id="AddHeader_System_Collections_Generic_KeyValuePair"></a>
+### AddHeader

+    public PeterO.Mail.Message AddHeader(
+        System.Collections.Generic.KeyValuePair header);

+ Adds a header field to the end of the message's header.
+Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

+  <b>Parameters:</b>

+ * <i>header</i>: A key/value pair.
+The key is the name of the header field, such as "From" or "Content-ID".
+The value is the header field's value.

+<b>Return Value:</b>

+This instance.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The key or value of  <i>header</i>
+ is null.

+ * System.ArgumentException:
+The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.

 <a id="AddInline_PeterO_Mail_MediaType"></a>
 ### AddInline